wstyczen/dialogflow_actions/README.md

 > When called, orients the robots to face the human.
 >
-> If possible only the head will move, but if the goal is outside of its
+> If possible only the head will move.
+If the goal is outside of its
-> range of motion, the robot will rotate its torso instead.
+> range of motion, the robot will rotate its torso beforehand.

 ### Running the server